-Free Dashboard Widgets are a new widget kit package for you in order to enhance visual quality of your personal excel dashboard.
+Free Dashboard Widgets for Excel are a new widget kit package to improve the visual quality of your dashboard templates.

 Free Dashboard Widgets – Thermometer

 If you want to build a thermometer widget in Excel, you need only two values.
 One cell needs to show the actual value.
 The second cell contains the plan value.
 You can easily calculate the variance in a percentage format using these values.
 We made the widget shape using a free vector editor.
 Some free editors manage vectors, for example, Inkscape for Windows or DrawIt for Mac.